Ebazhanov/linkedin-skill-assessments-quizzes/adobe-lightroom/adobe-lightroom-quiz.md

 [Reference](https://www.slrlounge.com/vibrance-vs-saturation-what-is-the-difference/)

 #### Q20.
-At the time of sharing a lightroom preset, which format is used to export the image having the desired preset.
+At the time of sharing a Lightroom preset, which format is used to export the image having the desired preset?

 - [ ] JPG
 - [x] DNG